-- (1) A magistrate may issue a warrant for a place only if the magistrate is satisfied there are reasonable grounds for suspecting that it is necessary to enter the place- - (a) to protect a person who is a participant receiving services, under the person's participant's plan, from an NDIS non-government service provider at the place from risk of harm because of abuse, neglect or exploitation; or
+(1) A magistrate may issue a warrant for a place only if the magistrate is satisfied there are reasonable grounds for suspecting that it is necessary to enter the place to check whether an NDIS non-government service provider has complied with, or is complying with, a provision of this Act, other than an excluded provision.

-- (b) to check whether an NDIS non-government service provider has complied with, or is complying with, this Act. - (2) However, the magistrate may issue a warrant under subsection (1)(b) only if the magistrate is satisfied noncompliance may significantly affect the delivery of a service to a participant. - (3) The warrant must state- - (a) the place to which the warrant applies; and - (b) that a stated authorised officer may, with necessary and reasonable help and force- - (i) enter the place and any other place necessary for the entry; and - (ii) exercise the officer's powers; and - (c) particulars of the reason it is necessary to enter the place that the magistrate considers appropriate; - (d) the hours of the day or night when the place may be entered; and - (e) the evidence that may be seized under the warrant; and - (f) the magistrate's name; and - (g) the day and time of the warrant's issue; and - (h) the day, within 14 days after the warrant's issue, the warrant ends.
+- (2) The warrant must state- - (a) the place to which the warrant applies; and - (b) that a stated authorised officer may, with necessary and reasonable help and force- - (i) enter the place and any other place necessary for the entry; and - (ii) exercise the officer's powers; and - (c) particulars of the reason it is necessary to enter the place that the magistrate considers appropriate; - (d) the hours of the day or night when the place may be entered; and - (e) the evidence that may be seized under the warrant; and - (f) the magistrate's name; and - (g) the day and time of the warrant's issue; and - (h) the day, within 14 days after the warrant's issue, the warrant ends.